cu-mkp/m-k-manuscript-data/_texts/p-099v_tl.md

 ## Cannons

 They are very difficult to drill when they are made of <span class="m">metal</span> since the material is rough and brittle.
 But you must not push the drill too strongly or push all at once, but remove it often.
 In that case, the cannon mouth is bigger than the bullet in order to avoid drilling, since the material can be easily cast and slides.
 The drill should not be like a dovetail, or a point, but should be cut in round like a crankshaft.
-If it breaks, don't leave it to rust X
+If it breaks, don't leave it to rust \+

 > *at left top margin*
 >
 >
->   X but instantly take it off from the light.
+>   \+ but instantly take it off from the light.
 What you will do is pour a little <span class="m">oil</span> on it and then turn it down opposite to the light, strike the opposite side, and it will fall out.
 You have to drill gently when a piece is made of metal.